Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 3.B.2.2.2 The provider uses technologies that are appropriate to the digital literacy of the target segments.

-Barriers to access can be cultural and/or social, such as: language, distance from the business, literacy requirements, technology skills or device requirements, gender-based requirements… Proposing multiple channels and ensuring adaptation to limited digital literacy can help in reaching excluded populations.
+Barriers to access can be cultural, religious, and/or socio-economic, such as: language, distance from the provider’s service points, client transaction costs to visit the provider’s next service point, movement radius of women due to religious, caretaking, and security reasons, gender composition of the provider’s field staff, literacy requirements, technology skills or device requirements, etc. Proposing multiple distribution channels and ensuring adaptation to limited digital literacy can help in reaching excluded populations.

 Sources of information